viktorchernev/DescribeDocumentation/documentation.markdown/reference/change-log/v 0.9.2/features/Optional sockets.md

 ---
 layout: page
 title: Optional sockets
-permalink: /v092/features/feature-14
+permalink: /language/reference/versioning/v092/features/feature-14/
 exclude: true
 ---
-_FEATURE: Optional sockets_
+<br>_FEATURE: Optional sockets_

 <span style="color:blue">This is in the translator classes, which are now separated from the compiler itself.
 Optional sockets are sockets that might not be present in the templates without producing an error and stopping up the translation process.
 In both the inbuilt translators the following optional sockets have been added:</span>